simonsanvil/Madrid-AirQuality-Analysis/README.md

 3. Take a look and execute the jupyter notebooks in the `notebooks` folder in the given order.
 4. Run the streamlit app in the `dashboard` folder to see the results of the analysis.

-Contact us or create an issue in this repo if you have any questions or comments.
+Contact us or create an issue in this repository if you have any questions or comments.

 Acknowledgements:
 -----

-This work was made as part of our course for the *Data Science Project* of the Bachelors of Data Science and Engineering degree at the University Charles III of Madrid.
+This work was made as part of our course for the *Data Science Project* of the Bachelors of Data Science and Engineering degree at the University Carlos III de Madrid.
 Our work was supervised by professor Harold Molina-Bulla Ph.D and the course was supervised by professor Fernando Diaz de María Ph.D.

-This work was as part of a cooperation between the university/students and the Madrid city town-hall.
-Special aknowlegements to Honorio Enrique Crespo Díaz Alejo, Francisco José López Carmona, and David Garcia Falin from Ayuntamiento de Madrid for their support.
+This work was as part of a cooperation between the university/students and the Madrid city town-hall (Ayuntamiento de Madrid).
+Special aknowlegements to Honorio Enrique Crespo Díaz Alejo, Francisco José López Carmona, and David Garcia Falin from Ayuntamiento de Madrid for their support throughout our work.

 References
 --------